ICD-11 code : 6B04;

 UMLS correspondences (same concept)

-consistently occurs in one or more social situations such as social interactions (e.g.,
+consistently occurs in one or more social situations such as social interactions (e.g.

-will act in a way, or show anxiety symptoms, that will be negatively evaluated by
+The individual is concerned that he or she will act in a way, or show anxiety symptoms,

-fear or anxiety.
-The symptoms persist for at least several months and are sufficiently
+avoided or else endured with intense fear or anxiety.
+The symptoms persist for at

-severe to result in significant distress or significant impairment in personal, family,
+or significant impairment in personal, family, social, educational, occupational,

-social, educational, occupational, or other important areas of functioning.
+or other important areas of functioning.